echsylon/blocks-callback/README.md

 }
 ```

-And in order to achieve Nirvana you'll have to implement your custom task something like this:
+And in order to achieve Nirvana you'll have to implement your custom, reusable task something like this:

 ```java
 public class JsonRequest extends FutureTask<String> implements Request<String> {